 Insurance companies in North Carolina take advantage of the contributory negligence rule by meticulously investigating accidents.
 They look for any possible reason—no matter how small—to eliminate liability.
 A broken taillight or a momentary distraction could be enough for them to argue that you were partly to blame so they can avoid compensating you.

 Insurance companies examine every detail of an accident, even those that might seem insignificant, to find any reason to dispute your claim.
+In cases involving uninsured motorist accidents in Charlotte, recovering compensation becomes even more complex, as there may be no opposing insurer to negotiate with at all.
 It’s a strategy that works in their favor but makes it difficult for victims to recover compensation they may be entitled to.

 Contact Stewart Law Offices for Help